fatalfeel/Fast_Neural_Style/README.md

-# fast-neural-style: Fast Style Transfer in Pytorch! :art:
+# fast-neural-style: Fast Style Transfer in Pytorch!

 An implementation of **fast-neural-style** in PyTorch!
 Style Transfer learns the aesthetic style of a `style image`, usually an art work, and applies it on another `content image`.
 This repository contains codes the can be used for:
 1. fast `image-to-image` aesthetic style transfer,